How to use your year-end credit card summary to audit your finances

 Key takeaways

 Credit card issuers often send year-end summaries that compile all of your purchases with that card over the year.
-These reports typically arrive sometime in January, but you can often view that data ahead of time.
-I think these documents can be helpful financial planning tools in several ways.
+These reports typically arrive sometime in January.
+I recently received year-end statements from American Express and Chase.
+They organized all of my annual spending into categories such as travel, restaurants and entertainment.
+These documents can be helpful financial planning tools.
 You can start by using them to do the following:

-One good way to put these documents to use is for budgeting purposes.
 I like to put as much of my spending as possible on credit cards because it’s convenient and the rewards can really stack up.
+My family and I earned nearly $3,000 in cash back credit card rewards last year.
 An added benefit is that, unlike cash, credit cards provide an easy way to track everything you bought.

 Target unwanted subscriptions